 You have the treatment into your bladder, through a tube (catheter).
 This is called intravesical treatment.
 It tends not to cause many side effects because the BCG vaccine mainly stays inside the bladder.

-In the United States, the Food and Drug Administration agency (FDA) has approved a dendritic cell cancer vaccine called sipuleucel T (Provenge).
-Sipuleucel T is used to treat prostate cancer that has spread.
-There is a UK trial looking at how well sipuleucel T works for advanced prostate cancer.
+In the United States, the Food and Drug Administration agency (FDA) has approved a dendritic cell cancer vaccine called sipuleucel-T (Provenge).
+Sipuleucel-T is used to treat prostate cancer that has spread.
+A UK trial is looking at how well sipuleucel-T works for advanced prostate cancer.
+This trial has closed and we are waiting for the results.

 Question about cancer?
 Contact our information nurse team